100 Notable alumni of

 -

 Christopher John Lee is a former American politician and former Republican member of the United States House of Representatives for New York's 26th congressional district.
-He served from January 2009 until he resigned on February 9, 2011, after it was revealed that he had solicited a woman on Craigslist.
+He served from January 2009 until his resignation on February 9, 2011, following revelations that he had sent a shirtless photo of himself to a woman on Craigslist.
+Subsequent reporting revealed that Lee had also used Craigslist to solicit transsexual and cross-dressing sexual encounters.

 -